-The Company is in development mode, operating a research and development program to develop, obtain regulatory approval for, and commercialize its proposed products.
-The Company has incurred recurring losses from operations, and as at December 31, 2017, and has an accumulated deficit of \$23,655,955.
+The Company is in development mode, operating a research and development program in order to develop, obtain regulatory approval for, and commercialize its proposed products.
+The Company has incurred recurring losses from operations, and as at September 30, 2017, has an accumulated deficit of \$21,581,903 and a working capital deficiency of \$128,392.
 Management anticipates the Company will attain profitable status and improve its liquidity through continued business development and after additional debt or equity investment in the Company.
-The Company has developed and continues to pursue sources of funding that management believes if successful would be sufficient to support the Company's operating plan and alleviate any substantial doubt as to its ability to meet its obligations at least for one year from the date these consolidated financial statements are issued.
-As an example of this, the Company filed a shelf prospectus under which it conducted a registered sale of shares during the three months ended December 31, 2017 that raised gross proceeds of \$2,475,901.
+The Company has developed and continues to pursue sources of funding, including but not limited to the following, that management believes if successful would be sufficient to support the Company's operating plan and alleviate any substantial doubt as to its ability to meet its obligations at least for one year from the date these consolidated financial statements are issued: